Skip to content

 Configuring the Release Mapping

-When the data-synchronization service runs, when it comes across a release/iteration in SpiraTeam that it has not seen before, it will create a corresponding "Milesone" in GitLab.
+When the data-synchronization service runs, when it comes across a release/iteration in SpiraTeam that it has not seen before, it will create a corresponding "Milestone" in GitLab.
 Similarly, if it comes across a new Milestone in GitLab that it has not seen before, it will create a new Release in SpiraTeam.
 Therefore, when using both systems together, it is recommended that you only enter new Releases/Milestones in one system and let the data-synchronization service add them to the other system.

 However, you may start out with the situation where you already have pre-existing Releases / Milestones in both systems that you need to associate in the data-mapping.
 If you don't do this, you may find that duplicates get created when you first enable the data-synchronization service.
 Therefore, for any Releases/Iterations that already exist in BOTH systems please navigate to Planning > Releases and click on the Release/Iteration in question.
 Make sure you have the 'Overview' tab visible and expand the "Details" section of the release/iteration: